When selecting a pair of cans, it’s important to remember what you intend to use them for.

 Still, the Audio-Technica ATH-M50x DJ headphones are not designed to be used in the same settings as the Sennheiser HD 25 DJ headphones.

 As such, a true comparison is not meaningful since one either will work better than the other in their given setting.

 3. Pioneer HDJ-2000MK2

-Out of all the DJ headphones we compared in this Sennheiser HD 25 review, the Pioneers are by far the closest that can truly compare in terms of setting.
+Out of all the DJ-ing headphones we compared in this Sennheiser HD 25 review, the Pioneers are by far the closest that can truly compare in terms of setting.

-Still, the Pioneer HDJ-2000MK2 DJ headphones do provide some of the best noise isolation which allows them to be used in limited contexts within a DJ booth or on a stage setting.
+Still, the Pioneer HDJ-2000MK2 DJ headset does provide some of the best noise isolation, which allows them to be used in limited contexts within a DJ booth or on a stage setting.

 August 16, 2021 – updated featured image